Japan eSIM installation QR code on iPhone with Mt. Fuji background

 1. KKday eSIM — the best default for most travelers

-2. Ubigi — the speed champion (and the one to pick for remote work)
+2. Ubigi — the rural-coverage pick

 3. Airalo — the budget pick for short trips